Efficient Fairness-Performance Pareto Front Computation: Structure of Fair Representations

-In what follows we will denote the norm of the difference as $F_{\theta}:= \norm{\mu_0 - \mu_1}_{TV}$.
 Note that \eqref{eq:fairness_condition} is a quantitative relaxation of the ``perfect fairness'' condition in the sense of statistical parity, which requires $Z \indep A$.
 Specifically, observe that by definition, $Z \indep A$ iff \eqref{eq:fairness_condition} holds with $\gamma = 0$ (i.e. $\mu_0 = \mu_1$).
-In addition, as shown in \cite{madras2018learning}, \eqref{eq:fairness_condition} implies several other common fairness criteria.
-In particular, \eqref{eq:fairness_condition} implies bounds on demographic parity and equalized odds metrics for any downstream classifier built on top of $Z$.
+In addition, as shown in \cite{madras2018learning}, \eqref{eq:fairness_condition} implies several other common fairness criteria, in particular, bounds on demographic parity and equalized odds metrics for any downstream classifier built on top of $Z$.

 Next, we describe the measurement of information loss in $Y$ due to the representation.
 Let $h: \Delta_{\mcY} \rightarrow \RR$ be a continuous and concave function on the set of probability distributions on $\mcY$, $\Delta_{\mcY}$.
 The quantity $h(\Prob{Y \cond X=x})$ will measure the best possible prediction accuracy of $Y$ conditioned on $X=x$, for varying $x$.
 As an example, consider the case of binary $Y$, $\mcY = \Set{0,1}$.
 Every point in $\simplxY$ can be written as $(p,1-p)$ for $p\in [0,1]$, and we may choose $h$ to be the optimal binary classification error,